Coordinate complexification for the Helmholtz equation with Dirichlet boundary conditions in a perturbed half-space: Main results

 for any $N>0$.
 Then the solution $\sigma$ above is also in $\cspace^{1/2,k}$, satisfies a similar estimate along $\Gamma$, and $\mathcal{D}_{\Gamma}[\sigma](\bx)$ is a solution of~\cref{eq:bvp}.
 Moreover, for any curve $\tGamma \in \mathcal{G}$, $\mathcal{D}_{\tGamma}[\sigma](\bx)$ agrees with $\mathcal{D}_{\Gamma}[\sigma](\bx)$ for all $\bx \in \Omega \cap \{|x_{1}| < L\}$. \end{theorem}

 This theorem plays a critical role in the construction of an efficient discretization as it asserts that the integral equation can be imposed on any contour $\tGamma \in \mathcal{G}$, and recover the restriction of the density along that contour.
-Moreover if $f$ is outgoing in the sense of~\cref{eq:asymp_f}, the density is also outgoing and rapidly decaying along appropriately chosen contours, for example, ones for which the derivative of the imaginary part is bounded below by a positive constant.
-Along, all such contours, $\sigma$ can be discretized using $O(\log{(1/\varepsilon)})$.
+Moreover if $f$ is outgoing in the sense of~\cref{eq:asymp_f}, then the density is also outgoing and rapidly decaying along appropriately chosen contours, for example, ones for which the derivative of the imaginary part is bounded below by a positive constant.
+Along, all such contours, $\sigma$ can be represented to accuracy $\epsilon$ using $O(\log{(1/\varepsilon)})$ degrees of freedom.